 1) Signs of Progress Towards Financial Inclusion

 Globally, financial inclusion is on the rise: 515 million adults have gained access to financial services since 2014, a seven percent increase in three years.
 The share of adults with an account now stands at 69 percent.
 Digital financial services are a big part of the story, especially in sub-Saharan Africa, where the share of adults with a mobile money account has more than doubled, currently standing at 21 percent.

 2) Financial Exclusion Remains a Pressing Issue

 Digging into the details, however, we see some persistent gaps, and reasons to be sanguine about the impact of digital financial services.
 Around the world, 1.7 billion adults remain financially excluded, down from two billion in 2014.
 FINCA is right in the center of this struggle: nearly a quarter of the world’s unbanked people live in the countries where we operate.
-The gap is especially wide in places like Pakistan, Afghanistan and the Democratic Republic of Congo, where nearly four out of five adults are financially excluded.
+The gap is especially wide in places like Pakistan and the Democratic Republic of Congo, where nearly four out of five adults are financially excluded.